On behalf of The Law Office of Gustavo E. Frances, P.A.

 Alimony payments can stop if the cessation period expired; the beneficiary spouse remarries or dies, when children become grown-ups, or if the beneficiary spouse is not making enough effort to seek financial independence.
 A judge may modify your spousal support if the supporting spouse retires, becomes ill, or when his or her income fluctuates.

 We understand that calculating spousal support is important for you and your family.
 This is why we are here to answer any questions you may have and make your divorce process much easier.
-Contact us today and schedule a consultation with Fort Lauderdale alimony attorney Gustavo E. Frances.
+Contact us today and schedule a consultation with Fort Lauderdale alimony lawyer Gustavo E. Frances.